 The following table sets forth the high and low bid prices for our common stock for the periods indicated, as reported by the OTC Bulletin Board.
 The quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission, and may not represent actual transactions.

-Fiscal Year 2007 High I ow Fourth Quarter \$ 3.10 \$ 2.00
+Fiscal Year 2007 High Low Fourth Quarter (through December 24, 2007) \$ 3.10 \$ 2.00